What do appraisers look for in a refinance?

 In terms of size, they'll consider your home's square footage and the number of bedrooms, bathrooms, and total rooms in the home.
 They might even ask to look at some floor plans so they can get an exact number for each space in your home.

-Obviously, there isn’t much you can do about changing the number of rooms in your home before refinancing your property if you aren’t ready to splash out a ton of cash.
+Obviously, there isn't much you can do about changing the number of rooms in your home before refinancing your property if you aren't ready to splash out a ton of cash.
+However, if there are any serious issues—for example, not enough bathrooms for the size of the home, it might be worth doing a renovation.
+Otherwise, the value of your home will be much lower.

 As for condition, you want to make sure that the rooms don't have any issues an appraiser could see at first glance when checking out the interior and exterior of your home.